rober03/rober03.github.io/_posts/2015-05-02-maven-eclipse-and-gwt.md

 ---
 layout: post
-title: Starting with Maven Eclipse and GWT
+title: Starting with Maven, Eclipse and GWT
 description: Maven and gwt starting error workaround through eclipse
 comments: true
 ---

-When you start with GWT one of the first things you may want to do is bind your project with maven.
-Luckily GWT is very well suited for this task, there is a maven plugin that will help you in many cases.
+When you start with GWT, one of the first things you may want to do is bind your project with maven.
+Luckily, GWT is very well suited, there is a maven plugin that will help you in many cases.

-One of the better utilities this plugin offers you is the gwt archetype:
+One of the better utilities this plugin offers you is the GWT archetype:

 `mvn archetype:generate -DarchetypeGroupId=org.codehaus.mojo -DarchetypeArtifactId=gwt-maven-plugin -DarchetypeVersion=2.7.0`

 Set your properties and is done.
-The next step is check if everything is ok so in the dir you have created type `mvn gwt:run`.
-All seems ok util you go to the browser and Boom!
+The next step is check if everything is ok so in the dir you have created, type `mvn gwt:run`.
+All seems ok until you go to the browser and Boom!
 404 error. index.html (or whatever) not found.

 There are many workarounds for this issue, the one in witch I am more productive is using Eclipse IDE and running from it.